plippe/blog/_posts/2019-07-01-monitoring-aws-ip-availability.md

 );
 ```

 The subnets objects have useful information to extract.
-Identifiers, and the `AvailableIpAddressCount` attribute are obvious choices.
+Identifiers and the `AvailableIpAddressCount` attribute are obvious choices.
 The total amount of IP addresses isn’t available on the object, but via the [`CidrBlock`](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
 Instead of reinventing the wheel, the [ip-cidr package](https://www.npmjs.com/package/ip-cidr) offers a quick solution.

 ```javascript
 const IPCIDR = require("ip-cidr");